ont-app/vocabulary/README.md

 Integration between Clojure keywords and URIs, plus support for RDF-style language-tagged literals.

+This library should work under both clojure and clojurescript.

 ## Contents
 - [Installation](#h2-installation)
 - [A brief synopsis](#h2-a-brief-synopsis)